-(counter) Example 3.
-This hand from Season 7 of High Stakes Poker illustrates some of the limitations of making inferences based on equity, where one assumes no future betting (or folding) in calculating the expected winnings for each player.
-With eight players at the table, after Phil Galfond raised to \$3500 with Q4 10, the next five players folded, Robert Croak called with A+ J+, and Bill Klein called with 10+ 6+.
+(counter) Example 4.
+This hand from Season 7 of High Stakes Poker illustrates some of the limitations of making inferences based on equity, where one assumes no future betting or folding in calculating the expected winnings for each player.
+With eight players at the table, after Phil Galfond raised to \$3500 with Q♠ 10♥, the next five players folded, Robert Croak called with A+ J+, and Bill Klein called with 10+ 6+.
 The flop came J♠ 9♥ 2♠, Croak bet \$5500, Klein raised to \$17,500, and Galfond and Croak called.
-At this point, it is tempting to compute Klein's probability of winning the hand by computing the probability of exactly one more spade coming on the turn and river without making a full house for Croak, or the turn and river including two 6s, or a 10 and a 6.
-Counting combinations, and using the notation C(n,k) = n! / [k! (n-k)!] to represent the number of distinct combinations of k different items out of n different possibilities, this would yield a probability of $[(8 \times 35 - 4 - 4) + C(3,2) + 2 \times 3] \div C(43,2) = 281/903 \sim 31.12\%$.
-Klein could also split the pot with a straight if the turn and river were KQ or Q8 without a spade, which has a probability of $[3 \times 3 + 3 \times 3] \div C(43,2) = 18/903 \sim 1.99\%$.
+At this point, it is tempting to compute Klein's probability of winning the hand by computing the probability of exactly one more spade coming on the turn and river without making a full house for Croak, or the turn and river including two 6s, or a 10 and a 6, yielding a probability of 281/903 ~ 31.12%.
+Klein could also split the pot with a straight if the turn and river were KQ or Q8 without a spade, which has a probability of 18/903 ~ 1.99%.
 These seem to be the combinations Klein needs, and one would not expect Klein to win the pot with a random turn and river combination not on this list, and especially not if the turn and river contain a king or a jack with no spades.
 However, look at what actually happened.
 The turn was K, giving Galfond a straight, and Croak checked.
 Klein bet \$28,000, Galfond raised to \$67,000, Croak folded, and Klein called.
-The river was JV, Klein bluffed \$150,000, and Galfond folded, giving Klein the \$348,200 pot!
+The river was J♥, Klein bluffed \$150,000, and Galfond folded, giving Klein the \$348,200 pot!
+This example illustrates how in simple equity calculations the assumption of no future betting or folding can lead to significant overestimates or underestimates of the probability of winning the hand.